lambdaclass/era_vm/docs/zksync-era-integration.md

 The operator determines whether a slot is considered "free."
 This decision is based on whether the key address belongs to the system context contract or if it belongs to the L2_BASE_TOKEN_ADDRESS and is associated with the ETH bootloader’s balance.

 [Here](https://github.com/lambdaclass/era_vm/blob/zksync-era-integration-tests/src/state.rs) is the full code on how we manage the state changes, refunds, pubdata and more.
+Finally, for a full explanation on refunds and the fee model, go [here](https://github.com/lambdaclass/zksync-era/blob/611dc845b4e01c3e14586c91b2169770c8667d7e/core/lib/multivm/src/versions/vm_1_3_2/oracles/storage.rs#L212-L272).

 ## Final comment